 New Planetary Economy

 The planet can sustain all life on it, though not at the level of consumption that obtains in developed countries.
 Everyone and everything has value.
-The sum of all unit values is Net Planetary Value.
+The sum of all unit values is Net Planetary Value (NPV) tabulated in the Planetary Index (PI).
 Value is potential until triggered into manifestation by activity.
 People realize value by accessing goods and services.